dev-cetera/df_localization/README.md

 ## Summary

-A package that provides an easy way to add localization to your Flutter app.
+A package that provides an easy way to add localization support to your Flutter app.

 For a full feature set, please refer to the [API reference](https://pub.dev/documentation/df_localization/).